-Teams lose control when approvals lag behind the workflow.
+Teams lose control when approvals fall behind the workflow.
 A task that once required review can become a stream of recommendations no one challenges.

-Secure AI automation is not about blocking repetitive work.
+Secure AI automation is not about blocking useful work.
 It keeps decisions accountable, with clear authority, evidence, and a fallback path.

 Automation can look harmless at first.
 It starts as drafting, triage, enrichment, or recommendation.
 Then it may send the message, update the record, route the case, or trigger the next step.
 That is where control starts to slip.